CogniSuite™ Executive Function Professional Development

 Executive Function Skill deficits impact up to 80% of children ages 3-17 who have ADHD, Learning Difficulties, Dyslexia, Developmental Coordination Disorder, and Autism Spectrum Disorder.
 Current research shows that we can strengthen the neural pathways associated with executive function skills to improve self-regulation, response inhibition, planning, attention, cognitive flexibility, and memory.
 The question for teachers, clinicians, and school leadership is "HOW"?

-Friday, August 26, 2022, we will host an interactive 4-hour online CogniSuite™ Executive Function Skills Training 8 am - Noon PT.
-In this professional development workshop, we will review the scientific evidence regarding the impact of executive function skills on learning and behavior while we implement the CogniSuite™ cognitive skill building and cognitive-motor brain priming activities.
+Friday, August 26, 2022, we hosted an interactive 4-hour online CogniSuite™ Executive Function Skills Training.
+In this professional development workshop, we reviewed the scientific evidence regarding the impact of executive function skills on learning and behavior while we implement the CogniSuite™ cognitive skill building and cognitive-motor brain priming activities.
+The course is now up on Teachable, if you would like to take the on-demand course.

 Review current applied neuroscience research on the importance of foundational sensory-motor, language, and cognitive skills in learning and behavior.